KyleVaughn/UM2/docs/source/install.rst

 --------------------------

 The first step to building UM\ :sup:`2` \ is to clone the repository.
-The UM\ :sup:`2` \ source code is hosted on `GitHub <https://github.com/KyleVaughn/UM2>_`.
+The UM\ :sup:`2` \ source code is hosted on `GitHub <https://github.com/KyleVaughn/UM2>`_.
-Assuming you have git_ installed, to clone the repository, run the following command:
+Assuming you have git_ installed, to clone the repository run the following command:

 .. code-block:: bash